Cosmological FLRW phase transitions under exponential corrected entropy: A glance of entropic cosmology for exponential correction of the entropy

 \section{A glance of entropic cosmology for exponential correction of the entropy}

 In this section, we aim to explore the cosmological implications of our entropic model and its comparison with observational data.
-First, we will start with the continuity equation, which represents energy conservation that does not change in our context.
+First, we will start with the continuity equation, which represents energy conservation in our context.

 where we consider a barotropic fluid described by $p = \omega \,\rho$ as the equation of state.
 From eq. (\ref{eqrho}) We can obtain the evolution of density in terms of the cosmological redshift as follows